mariotey/Soft-Tactile-Sensor/README.md

 ### Installing ###
 - Clone Project from git repository

+### Executing Program ###
 - Upload codes onto Teensy 4.0 board

-### Executing Program ###
-- Once codes have been uploaded onto Teensy 4.0 board, connect the relevant wearable sensors
+- Connect the soft tactile sensors to circuitries (Teensy Board & Multiplexers)
-- The wearable should now be able to provide input to the device that the Teensy 4.0 board is connected to
+- The sift tactile sensors should now be able to provide keyboard inputs to the device that the Teensy 4.0 board is connected to

 ### Demonstration ###
 - https://drive.google.com/drive/folders/1v8DZ0YG1a3QjJWIOlD7dEnoxR_MIopaR?usp=sharing